RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-Basic-AI-Chatbot-in-Teams.md

 * `TurnContext`: The turn context object provides information about the activity such as the sender and receiver, the channel, and other data needed to process the activity.
 * `TurnState`: The turn state object stores cookie-like data for the current turn.
 Just like the turn context, it is carried through the entire application logic, including the activity handlers and the AI System.

+## Authentication
+If user authentication is configured, Teams AI attempts to sign the user in.
+If the user is already signed in, the SDK retrieves the access token and continues.
+Otherwise, the SDK starts the sign in flow and ends the current turn.

-### Pre Processing
+### BeforeTurn Handler
-After loading the turn state, Teams AI library executes a `before-turn-handler`.
-This is built on top of the Microsoft Bot Framework that allows you to modify the `TurnState`, but in general you don't need to customize it.
+Before the activity handler or AI system is executed, Teams AI library executes a `beforeTurn` handler.
+This allows you to do something before the turn is run.
+If it returns false, the SDK saves turn state to storage and ends the turn.

 > [!Important]
 > On each turn, Teams AI library sequentially goes through all registered handlers to see if the incoming activity matches the selector.
 Thus, only the first matched handler will be executed.